-The Suntour XCT coil-sprung forks have 100mm of travel and are fairly common on ebikes this price.
-They are nothing special, but they do a good enough job of soaking up things like small pot holes, and tree roots.
+The Suntour XCT coil-sprung forks have 100mm of travel and are fairly common on bikes at this price.
+They are nothing special, but they do a good enough job of soaking up things like small potholes, and tree roots.
 As with the brakes, the rider will be absolutely fine with these forks as long as the terrain ridden on isn’t too demanding.

 Wheels and Tyres

 Weinmann 27.5″ 36H rims are finished off with Modus alloy hubs with quick-release skewers.
 These rims should be tough enough for the everyday rider.
-The CST Heathen tyres are good all-rounders, however if you are planning on spending most of your time riding on tarmac, I would recommend a road friendly tyre to reduce rolling resistance.
+The CST Heathen tyres are good all-rounders, however, if you are planning on spending most of your time riding on the n tarmac, I would recommend road-friendly tyres to reduce rolling resistance.

 The finish has an air of quality about it, and I just love the matt carbon black paintwork contrasted with yellow decals to finish things off.

 Who is the Ebco MH-5 best suited for?

 If you’re after a cheap mid-drive electric mountain bike, they don’t get much cheaper than this.
 When the Ebco MH-5 was first released in 2018 its list price was £1599.
 At its current price, it is excellent value for money.

 This bike would make an excellent daily commuter bike, all you would need to do is fit a rack and set of mudguards (and maybe some road-friendly tyres) and you’re good to go.

 As a commuting e-bike, the Ebco would make an excellent workhorse.
 The high torque output of the motor would be particularly useful if you have any steep climbs on your way to work.